Immigration Consequences of Criminal Convictions

 You will be subject to deportation if you are found by a criminal or civil court to have violated the portion of the order that protects against credible threats of violence, repeated harassment, or bodily injury.

-To discuss your particular Illinois criminal case and any potential immigration consequences, call the experienced Chicago criminal defense attorneys at Legal Defenders.
+To discuss your particular Illinois criminal case and any potential immigration consequences, call the experienced Chicago criminal defense attorneys at John D. Ioakimidis.

 When a non-immigrant is in criminal custody, a Bond will be set by the criminal court.
 However, if the non-immigrant is illegally in the United States, the Department of Homeland Security will place an immigration hold.
 That means, that the non-immigrant will remain in custody until his case finishes.
 Upon completion of the case, U.S. Immigration and Customs Enforcement (ICE) will place the non-immigrant in custody and initiate deportation proceedings.